ryrob30/mobile-services.en/help/using/usage/reports-customize/reports-customize.md

 uuid: 39ba9af3-eaee-44b9-bea4-c8f43a0d2a6c
 ---

-# Customize Reports{#customize-reports}
+# Customize reports{#customize-reports}

 This information helps you understand and customize the built-in reports.

 You can customize your reports by changing the date range, the **[!UICONTROL Show By]** options (display graph and table data by time periods or by dimensions), add metrics and filters, add additional series (metrics), and more.

-To display the [!DNL Customize] rail, click the name of the app to go to its [!DNL Overview] page, and click **[!UICONTROL Customize]**.
+To display the Customize rail, click the name of the app to go to its [!DNL Overview] page, and click **[!UICONTROL Customize]**.

-The following example shows the [!DNL Users & Sessions] report with the open **[!UICONTROL Customize]** rail.
+The following example shows the Users & Sessions report with the open **[!UICONTROL Customize]** rail.
 This example displays data for the last 30 days, shown by days, with four active series:

 * **[!UICONTROL Users]**
 * **[!UICONTROL Launches]**